ariknel/DAW-Copilot/README.md

 This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

-ACE-Step model weights and the audio-to-MIDI engine are subject to their own licenses — see their respective repositories.
+ACE-Step model weights are subject to their own license — see their repository.
+Basic Pitch is released under the Apache 2.0 License.

 ---

 ## 🙏 Acknowledgements

 - [ACE-Step](https://github.com/ace-step/ACE-Step) for the audio generation model
+- [Basic Pitch](https://github.com/spotify/basic-pitch) (Spotify Audio Intelligence Lab) for the audio-to-MIDI transcription engine
 - [JUCE](https://juce.com/) for the VST3 / audio plugin framework
 - [FastAPI](https://fastapi.tiangolo.com/) and [Uvicorn](https://www.uvicorn.org/) for the sidecar HTTP layer
 - [mido](https://mido.readthedocs.io/) for MIDI file I/O